AsahiLinux/docs/Partitioning-cheatsheet.md

   * disk4s2 is the *volume* for this stub's system, which means `disk4` is the virtual disk that represents this APFS container partition
 * One EFI system partition (FAT32)
 * One Linux Filesystem partition (ext4 in this case, but the specific FS isn't identified/shown)
-* Some free space (unpartitioned) - note that the installer represents this as its own "partition", same as `diskutil` itself does.
+* Some free space (unpartitioned) - note that the installer represents this as its own "partition"
+  * `diskutil` instead likes to refer to free space by the partition identifier of the partition right before it in physical disk order, which is needless to say quite confusing and error-prone.
+We figure giving it its own number makes more sense.
 * The System Recovery partition (always exists last), which contains 2 APFS volumes and has one instance of recoveryOS installed (version 12.3).
   * You don't want to touch this, but we show it since knowing what version of recoveryOS is present is useful.
 There could be a fallback version too.